 Pass around a flashlight, a picture of the sun, or something else to represent the light of the Savior’s gospel.
 When it’s their turn to hold the light, invite the children to read Doctrine and Covenants 115:4–5 and name something they can do to “shine forth” like a light for others (see 3 Nephi 18:24).

-Invite the children to draw a picture depicting Doctrine and Covenants 115:6.
-For example, they could draw a storm, with people taking refuge in a Church building.
+Your children could draw a picture depicting Doctrine and Covenants 115:6.
+For example, they could draw a storm with people taking refuge in a Church building.
 What are some things the storm might represent?
-How does the Church provide refuge from these things?
+How does the Savior’s Church provide help and refuge?
+Help your children think of a friend, family member, or neighbor in need.
+How can we invite them to find help in the Church of Jesus Christ?

 Read together Doctrine and Covenants 115:6: “The gathering together upon the land of Zion, and upon her stakes, may be for a defense, and for a refuge from the storm, and from wrath when it shall be poured out without mixture upon the whole earth.”